Introduction

 Create batch

 A create batch operator batches its input rows into a sequence.
 A create batch operation usually occurs as a part of a distributed cross apply operation.
 The input rows can be re-ordered during the batching.
-The number of input rows that get batched in each execution of the batch operator is variable.
+The number of input rows that get batched in each execution of the batch operator varies.

 See the distributed cross apply operator for an example of a create batch operator in an execution plan.